NeilMacMullen/kusto-loco/README.md

 ## Credits

-Credit for original implementation and all heavy-lifting belongs to [DavidNx](https://github.com/davidnx),[Vicky Li](https://github.com/VickyLi2021) and [David Nissimoff](https://github.com/davidni) who appear to have developed the core engine as part of a Microsoft Hackathon.
+KustoLoco is a fork of the [BabyKusto](https://github.com/davidnx/baby-kusto-csharp) engine created by [DavidNx](https://github.com/davidnx),[Vicky Li](https://github.com/VickyLi2021) and [David Nissimoff](https://github.com/davidni) who appear to have developed the core engine as part of a Microsoft Hackathon.

 Since then the engine has been extended and optimised by the [Sensize](https://sensize.net) team including NeilMacMullen, Vartika Gupta and Kosta Demoore.